Pramilashanmugam/GrooveMates_/README.md

 The *FollowerSerializer* is responsible for converting these follow relationships into a serialized format for API responses.
 It includes fields for the usernames of both the follower and the followed, and it prevents users from following themselves or following the same user multiple times.
 This ensures the integrity of the following system within the application, supporting functionalities like displaying followers, following counts, and managing user connections.

 *Home*<br>
-A welcome message is displayed when you first enter the API site.
+A welcome message is displayed when you first enter the API site.<br>
 ![Screenshot of welcome message](documentation/readme/welcome_message.png)<br>